wp-plugins/wpeventticketing/readme.txt

 == Upgrade Notice ==

-= 1.1.6 =
+= 1.1.7 =

-This upgrade adds a couple new features and fixes a few small issues.
+This upgrade fixes a small issue with email formatting.
 See changelog for detailed list.